☆ ☆ ☆ ☆ ☆

 Ever since taking up kayaking and starting this site, I've often been asked if we've paddled the Kickapoo yet (yet being the key word).
 For no reason in particular, it took us a long time to pull the trigger on this trip.
 But unable to paddle many of our planned destinations this summer due to low water, the Kickapoo looked like it was holding steady so we set out to see what we were missing.
 We chose the two most popular sections for our initiation.
 They're popular for a reason.
-It's an absolutely stunning paddle, dotted with sandstone cliffs throughout, that leaves you in awe of this driftless region.
+It's an absolutely stunning paddle, dotted with limestone cliffs throughout, that leaves you in awe of this driftless region.

 The night before our trip, I stayed at Wildcat Mountain State Park before meeting up with the guys in the morning.
 It's set between Ontario and Rockton and in fact, you paddle within its boundaries between bridges #4 and #5.
 Contrary to the name however, I didn't spot one wildcat but I did enjoy the sound of coyotes howling and yelping me to sleep.
 My time there was short but it was another great Wisconsin State Park to check off the list.

 In the morning, I stopped at the Kickapoo Valley Reserve to clarify how camping on the Kickapoo works.
 Many, if not most of the sites are paddle-in only.
 What was confusing was the first-come, first-served aspect.
 First-come, first-served means inhabiting the campsite with some gear.
 But the paddle-in factor makes this process a luck of the draw.
 What if the spot you choose is taken when you get there?
 Well, it turns out you find another one and simply change the campsite letter on your slip.
 The Reserve recognizes that you paid for camping and may have to move if your chosen site is occupied.
 You'll find self-registration posts at the landings along Highway 131.